Curtis Bolton

-Curtis Giles Charles Bolton III (December 18, 1995) is an American football middle linebacker for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Oklahoma.
+Curtis Giles Charles Bolton III (December 18, 1995) is an American professional football linebacker.
+He has previously played in the National Football League (NFL) for the Detroit Lions, Las Vegas Raiders, and New York Giants.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Bolton finished his senior season with 109 tackles including 29 for a loss and 13 sacks while being named defensive MVP of the Southwestern league.
 Bolton committed to Oklahoma over offers for Arizona, Fresno State and others.
+He is of Italian descent.

 College career

 Bolton started one season at Oklahoma, his senior season.
 Bolton recorded 138 tackles, 12 tackles for loss, 4.5 sacks and 2 pass deflected.

 Professional career

 Green Bay Packers

 After going undrafted Bolton signed with the Green Bay Packers.
 He started the preseason totaling 8 tackles, two pass deflections and an interception in the first two preseason games.
 Bolton tore his anterior cruciate ligament in a preseason game and was placed on the season-ending injured reserve.
 He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 31, 2020.
 He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.
-On October 6, Bolton was waived by the Packers.
+On October 6, 2020, Bolton was waived by the Packers.